ros2/ros2_documentation/source/Concepts/Basic/About-Actions.rst

    ---
    int32[] sequence

-The action server is the entity that receives this message, starts calculating the sequence up to ``order`` (providing feedback along the way), and finally returning a full result in ``sequence``.
+The action server is the entity that receives this message, starts calculating the sequence up to ``order`` (providing feedback along the way), and finally returns a full result in ``sequence``.

 .. note::